whatisaprogram/babyregexparser/README.md

 Once created, the DFA can be used to check if any arbitrary string fits the regular expression.

-Since this isn't really production code, it's very messy, and there are a lot of things that could be refactored.
+Since this isn't really production code, it's very messy, and there are a lot of things that could be refactored and outright eliminated.
 For example, making my AST generator a regressive function would have saved me a lot of headaches when testing.
 You may also see "NFAify" in place of "DFAify", stuff like that.
+Also, there are some classes I never used, but I cherished them like my own children, and thus I have decided to keep them there.

 exam.py contains some of the test cases with runtime measurements.